jdede/inet-showcases/docs/wireless/crosstalk/index.md

 <img class="screen" src="dimensional.png">

-TODO: radios and radiomediums and transmitters and all that have a scalar and a dimensional version

 ### Example simulations

 There are example simulations for the three cases outlined in the Goals section.
 All simulations use variations of the same network, which is illustrated by the image below: